Christa Sommerer & Laurent Mignoneau

 The work:

-And while it is nice to create one´s own virtual garden, it is also endangered by destruction: digital insects also like these beautiful floras and come quickly to eat it up.
-They organize themselves and eliminate all what humans have created.
-Between one´s joyful creation of a garden and the removal cycle created by the virtual insects, one might be reminded of the human impact on nature.
-Flaneur celebrates the aimless strolling around and the life cycle of creation and disappearance, allowing ourselves to drift and experience the unexpected.
+In the interactive installation Flaneur visitors can walk around on a large round projection surface.
+Their walking pattern and speed creates beautiful vegetations, consisting of leaves, flowers, branches and other organic elements.
+Strolling around fills up a colorful virtual garden which always recomposes itself.
+However digital ants also like these beautiful flora and come to quickly eat them up.
+They organize themselves to eliminate all what humans have created.
+Between one´s joyful creation of a garden and the removal cycle created by the ants, one might be reminded of the human impact on nature.
+Flaneur celebrates the aimless strolling around and the life cycle of creation and disappearance.

 Credits: